immersive-web/webxr-ar-module/explainer.md

 let gl = glCanvas.getContext("webgl", { compatibleVRDevice: vrDevice });
 ```

-Ensuring context compatibility with a `VRDisplay` through either method may have side effects on other graphics resources in the page, such as causing the entire user agent to switch from rendering using an integrated GPU to a discreet GPU.
+Ensuring context compatibility with a `VRDevice` through either method may have side effects on other graphics resources in the page, such as causing the entire user agent to switch from rendering using an integrated GPU to a discreet GPU.

 ### Main render loop